manus-aiattack/dlnk-platform-complete/docs/ENTERPRISE_DEPLOYMENT.md

-# dLNk dLNk Framework - Enterprise Deployment Guide
+# Connext Connext Framework - Enterprise Deployment Guide

 ## Enterprise & Advanced Capabilities Deployment

-This guide covers the deployment of the enhanced dLNk dLNk Framework with distributed architecture, AI/ML capabilities, and commercial-grade features.
+This guide covers the deployment of the enhanced Connext Connext Framework with distributed architecture, AI/ML capabilities, and commercial-grade features.

 ---